-The Squam Lake Loon Initiative has already provided critical baseline data on contaminants and other environmental stressors on loons which will be invaluable to assess changes in, and effects of, contaminants and pathogens in the future.
+The Squam Lake Loon Initiative has already provided critical baseline data on contaminants and other environmental stressors on loons, which will be invaluable to assess changes in, and effects of, contaminants and pathogens in the future.
 The collaboration of researchers formed as a result of the decline of loons on Squam Lake is unprecedented, and the testing being done on loon samples is the most comprehensive undertaken anywhere to date.
-Based on LPC's testing of inviable Squam Lake loon eggs, Squam's loons are carrying a contaminant body burden that includes not just DDT and PCB's but dioxins, furans, flame retardants (PBDE's), and stain repellants (PFC's), among other chemicals (Figure 4).
+LPC's research is the only systematic testing in the state for contaminants in a species high up on the food web, like loons.
+Based on LPC's testing of inviable Squam Lake loon eggs, Squam's loons are carrying a contaminant body burden that includes not just DDT and PCBs but flame retardants (PBDEs), and stain repellants (PFAS), among other chemicals (Figure 4).
 LPC remains concerned about the overall contaminant body burden of Squam's loons.
-LPC's sediment testing identified potential sources for DDT, PCB's, and dioxins/furans (Figure 7-9); but, to date, we have not identified locations for these other contaminants.
-LPC continues to advocate for testing that covers the full scope of contaminants of concern revealed by our efforts, including dioxins/furans, dioxin-like PCB's, PBDE's, and PFC's, and will work to retain portions of samples for future testing.
+LPC's sediment testing identified potential sources for DDT, PCB's, and dioxins/furans; but, to date, we have not identified locations for these other contaminants.
+LPC continues to advocate for testing that covers the full scope of contaminants of concern revealed by our efforts, including dioxins/furans, dioxin-like PCBs, PBDEs, and PFAS.